cyverseuk/Documentation/README.md

 ```sudo docker volume ls -f dangling=true | awk '{print $2}' | tail -n +2 | xargs sudo docker volume rm```
 Remove all containers:
 ```docker ps -a | awk '{print $1}' | tail -n +2 | xargs docker rm```
-To avoid the accumulation of containers is also possible to run docker with the `--rm` option, that remove the container when the execution ends.
+To avoid the accumulation of containers is also possible to run docker with the `--rm` option, that remove the container after the execution.
 Remove dangling images (i.e. untagged): (to avoid errors due to images being used by containers, remove the containers first)
 ```docker images -qf dangling=true | xargs docker rmi```
 Remove dangling images AND the first container that is using them, if any: (may need to be run more than once)